anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

-Explanation of the Illustration....
+[TODO: [Explanation...]]

-The critical side in this kind of Frontend architecture is the read side.
+The critical side in this kind of Frontend architecture is the read side....

+- Reactivity:
+No reactive state on the read side by the IndexedDB.

+- Consistency: Only one database transaction scope in the web browser.

+- Events: No database events supported by the IndexedDB.

+- Roundtrip: No HTTP request cycles on query operations.

 **» Offline First & Client-side Storage**<br/>